 Consultation early in and throughout the process is a key feature of environmental assessment planning.
-This Master Plan is intended sufficiently to document the investigations, assessments and consultations required to fulfill the requirements of the Schedule 'B' projects identified.
+In addition to the Schedule A and Schedule A+ projects identified, this Master Plan is intended sufficiently to document the investigations, assessments and consultations required to fulfill the requirements of the Schedule 'B' projects.
 Schedule 'B' projects have two mandatory points of contact; the Notice of Project Initiation (i.e., Consultation - Phase 2) and the Notice of Completion.
-It is noted that the final public Notice for this Master Plan will become the Notice of Completion for the Schedule 'B' projects addressed within the report.
+Therefore, the final public Notice for this Master Plan will become the Notice of Completion for the Schedule 'B' projects addressed within the report.